shawnyu5/debate_dragon_2.0/README.md

 The bot requires a `config.json` to set environment variables.
 Refer to `config.example.jsonc` for all values needed in `config.json`.

 **Note** the actual config should be a json file.
-The `config.example.jsonc` is `jsonc` only to allow comments e drama that is happening right now.
+The `config.example.jsonc` is `jsonc` only to allow comments ments

-The user and guild which this command watches can be configured in `config.json`, under `subForCarmen.carmenID`, and `subForCarmen.guildID`.
+in `config.json`, under `subForCarmen.carmenID`, and `subForCarmen.guildID`.
 The subscriber role is under `subForCarmen.subscriberRoleID`

 `subForCarmen.on` can be used to toggle notifications